Approved Weighing Machines

 In this article I refer to Weights & Measures Inspectors - these are Trading Standards Officers who happen to deal with weights and measures.

-When we joined the EU and agreed to abide by EU standards (with the "CE" approval mark) the cost of approved scales fell by half, quite literally overnight.
-Now that we have left the EU we will be reverting to UK standards (a new "UKCA" approval mark).
-The government had aimed to complete this process by January 2022 but due to non-action have now postponed it until January 2023.
+When we joined the EU and agreed to abide by EU standards the cost of approved scales fell by half, quite literally overnight.
+Now that we have left the EU we will be reverting to UK standards and (surprise-surprise!) prices have shot up.

 WHO NEEDS AN APPROVED BALANCE?

 If you buy or sell by weight (i.e. an amount of money per gram or per ounce) then you are using the balance 'in trade' and it must be approved.
 However, if you use it as part of your valuation but do not base the value on weight (e.g. jewellery where the main value is in gemstones, diamonds or antique value) then you do not need an approved balance - you are still a trader, but you are not using it 'in trade'.

 Any Weights & Measures Inspector will notice if you are buying or selling by weight, even if you pretend otherwise.
 He can see whether you are calculating a price based on weight or if you are calculating the price by carefully evaluating gemstones and hallmarks.